mohitxskull/scripts/README.md

 It will help you with the following commands:

-- initialize a new repository
+- initialize a new repository.
-- push changes to the remote
+- push changes to the remote.
-- update and push changes to the remote
+- update and push changes to the remote.
-- force push changes to the remote
+- force push changes to the remote.
 - resolve conflicts.

 Resolve conflicts options:
-- Keep the version in the current branch
+- Keep the version in the current branch.
-- Keep the version in the remote branch
+- Keep the version in the remote branch.
-- Keep both versions and create a new commit
+- Keep both versions and create a new commit.
-- Discard both versions and start over
+- Discard both versions and start over.

 It has easy to use menus and will clear the terminal screen after each step.